Supporting Someone in Prison

 Phone Calls

 Phone calls in provincial facilities are limited to 20 minutes, while Federal facilities are limited to 60 minutes.
-Phone calls can only be outgoing - you can't call someone in prison.
+Phone calls can only be outgoing - you can not call someone in prison.

 The Ontario provincial facilities have recently begun switching to a new phone system that allows collect calls to cell phones and landlines, however some cell phone companies do not accept collect calls.
 Check with your provider.